ziutek/simple_go_wiki/README.md

 The *Register* method registers commands for executing immediately after establishing the connection to the database.
-The *PrepareAC* prepare the server-side prepared statement.
-During the first *PrepareAC*  call the connection will be established.
+The *PrepareAC* prepare the server-side prepared statement. *AC* suffix means that it is a function from MyMySQL *autorecon* interface.
+Therefore, during the first *PrepareAC*  call the connection will be established.

 Why do we use prepared statements instead of ordinary queries?
 We use them